-This is the fiftth column in a series about Melissa Lucio and the State of Texas’ capital case against her.
-Read the first column here, the second column here, the third column here, and the fourth column here.
+This is the fifth column in a nine-part series about Melissa Lucio and the State of Texas’ capital case against her.
+Read the first column here, the second here, the third here, the fourth here, the sixth here, the seventh here, the eighth here, and the final column here.

 It’s impossible that the twelve jurors who decided death row inmate Melissa Lucio’s guilt and punishment weren’t affected by the prosecutor’s evidentiary sleight of hand: knowingly admitting a false disciplinary record for Lucio into the trial record.

 Attorneys for Lucio have interviewed former jurors and report that none of them mentioned the discipline record as influencing their decision.
 Then again, no one asked them, either.

 But the jurors might not prove the most reliable sources on what guided their votes.
 For one, those days of deliberation hang more than thirteen years behind the frenzy to save Lucio’s life; it’s hard to remember.
 Secondly, the jury charge — the court’s instructions to jurors on how they should arrive at a decision — directed them to settle the issue of whether there is “a probability that Lucio would commit criminal acts of violence in the future.”
 Unanimously, the twelve of them voted that there was a probability — but they’re taking that back now.

 Juror Johnny Galvan, Jr., opined in the Houston Chronicle on April 3 that he wouldn’t have convicted and sentenced Lucio to death.
 He made a similar statement at a hearing before the Texas legislature on April 12, 2022 when he said other jurors pressured him into the vote.